nackjicholson/hapi-pkg/README.md

 // GET "/api/users/0/alias" => {"alias": "nackjicholson"}
 ```

-I know that's not a perfect api...but it's pretty good for something I implemented on accident :simple_smile:
+I know that's not a perfect api...but it's pretty good for something I implemented on accident :smiley:

 ## Contribute